Walmart Will No Longer Sell Certain Guns, Ammunition, Asks Shoppers Not To Open Carry Inside Stores

-Walmart will no longer sell certain kinds of guns and ammunition in the wake of a renewed debate about gun control following several incidents of gun violence, including two that happened at Walmart locations, Yahoo Finance reports.
-The company’s CEO admits that the move will inconvenience some customers and reduce the company’s market share when it comes to the sales of those products.
+Walmart will no longer sell certain kinds of guns and ammunition in the wake of a renewed debate about gun control following several incidents of gun violence, including two that happened at Walmart locations, according to a letter CEO Doug McMillon wrote to associates.
+McMillon admitted that the move will inconvenience some customers and reduce the company’s market share when it comes to the sales of those products.

 In a company-wide email, Walmart’s corporate leadership said that the stores will no longer sell short-barrel rifle ammunition such as the.223 caliber and 5.56 caliber, which are commonly used in some hunting rifles, but can also be used in large capacity clips on military-style weapons.
 Further, the company will no longer sell handgun ammunition, and indeed, had already stopped selling handgun ammunition everywhere except in Alaska; with this move, the company is now completely out of the handgun and handgun ammunition-selling business.